find the coin you're looking for

 This £2 coin marks the 250th anniversary of Burns' birth and was the first UK coin to feature a design based only on handwriting.
 An extract from "Auld Lang Syne" is shown, with key dates and the denomination surrounding it on the outer ring of the coin.
 This reverse design is by the Royal Mint Engraving Team and is used with Ian Rank-Broadley's obverse design.
 The edge inscription states "SHOULD AULD ACQUAINTANCE BE FORGOT".

 Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin checker app.
-Any coins you find and lock, including the 2009 Robert Burns £2 coin can be yours for face value.
+Any coins you find and lock, including the 2009 Robert Burns £2 coin can be yours.

 Find out which other £2 coins are rare or valuable, visit the Coin Checker page to learn more about UK coins in circulation.